 Choose the best KPIs to track the success of your content localization strategy.
 For example:

 Once you’ve outlined what you want to achieve, determine which technology solutions, such as TMS platforms, will help you reach your localization goals.
 This will also help you develop a scalable localization growth strategy for additional markets.

 Content localization: how to refine your strategy

 Now that you know more about the benefits of content localization, let’s take a look at six tactics that will help you refine your strategy and determine how to localize your content.

 Determine your highest priority target markets and languages

-So, how do you determine which markets should be your highest priority?
+So, how do you determine which markets should be your highest priority for content localization?
 Here are a few tips to help you decide:

 Evaluate your tech stack

 Before you can start localizing content, you need to make sure your tech stack is localization-ready.
 This means your website, app, and/or software has the architecture to render content in any language and operate in different markets.

 Developers typically do this during the development stage using a process known as internationalization.
 It’s possible to internationalize a website, app, or software program after its completion, but doing so can be more difficult.